hlim88/quadGrav/qg-nr-src/Instruction.md

 This instruction contains to build NR infrastructure for our project.
-We import AMR infrastructure from HAD which is written in Fortran 90
+We import AMR infrastructure from HAD which is written in Fortran 90 (and also little bit about different languages such as Fortran 77 and C/C++ for Lorene lib)

 ### Dependencies